Shiitake

 Botanical Name: Lentinus edodes

-Below is an overview of Shiitake (Xiang Gu), combining and interpreting the best of Western Science, Traditional Chinese Medicine (TCM), Shamanism, Folklore and more.
-Gain a balanced and thorough understanding of the healing properties of Shiitake (Xiang Gu).
+Below is an overview of shiitake, combining the best of Western Science, Oriental Medicine, Traditional Chinese Medicine (TCM), Shamanism, Folklore, and a wide range of healing modalities.
+Gain a balanced and thorough understanding of the healing properties of shiitake.

 Western